12 Kitchen Mistakes That Are Costing You Money

 Putting your diet on a budget

-When you need to cut back on expenses, the usual financial advice focuses on slashing your entertainment fund, canceling subscriptions like Spotify Premium or Hulu, investing in energy-efficient lightbulbs, or these other everyday tricks.
+When you need to cut back on expenses, the usual financial advice focuses on slashing your entertainment fund, canceling subscriptions like Spotify Premium or Hulu, investing in energy-efficient lightbulbs.
 No one ever tells you about all the money you’re wasting on food.

 Because eating is pretty much a basic necessity, people don’t think it’s a place where they can save—but that’s far from true.
 Americans wasted an estimated $161 billion worth of food in a single year, according to EPA data.
 “Without a set budget, it can be easy to look at your bank account at the end of the week and wonder how you spent hundreds on one-off trips to the grocery store or spontaneous pizza orders,” says Justin Bailey, co-founder of Vimvest, a financial planning app.
 Read on to discover the kitchen habits that are unknowingly draining your bank account, and how staunch the flow.